pygame/pygame/docs/reST/ref/font.rst

       Depending on the type of background and antialiasing used, this returns different types of Surfaces.
 For performance reasons, it is good to know what type of image will be used.
-If antialiasing is not used, the return image will always be an 8bit image with a two color palette.
+If antialiasing is not used, the return image will always be an 8-bit image with a two-color palette.
 If the background is transparent a colorkey will be set.
 Antialiased images are rendered to 24-bit ``RGB`` images.
 If the background is transparent a pixel alpha will be included.